ZordiakZero/Hermes-Marathon/README.md

 - Inspired by Greek mythology
 - Time-based scoring to encourage fast-paced gameplay

-## Installation
-1. If we get this far

 ## Controls
 - Move Left: Left Arrow or `A`
 - Move Right: Right Arrow or `D`